 Get to know Tyler Van Wyhe, Applications Engineer

-As a customer, it is easy to assume that the person on the other end of the phone doesn’t feel your pain.
-But at Mazak, there are many engineers who completely understand the situation you are going through as a customer who needs help with their laser.
+At times, it is easy for customers to assume that the individual on the other end of the phone may not understand their concerns.
+But at Mazak, there are many engineers who completely understand the situation customers are going through when they need help with their laser.
 Tyler Van Wyhe is a perfect example of this.
 Before coming to Mazak, Tyler worked as an operator and programmer at a major fabricator in the agriculture industry.
 Going from a shop to the machine tool builder, Tyler understands both sides of customer support.
-Having this firsthand knowledge on how our customers operate makes him an invaluable member of our applications department.
+Having this firsthand knowledge on how customers operate makes him an invaluable member of Mazak's applications department.
 Tyler has developed a niche for tube laser-cutting with over 15 years of experience.

 Tim Tapper, Applications Manager at Mazak Optonics stated, “Tyler has been a part of our Applications group for 13 years, so he has experience with most of our laser models.
 But when it comes to cutting tubing, he is one of the foremost experts in our industry.
 If you own a FABRI GEAR laser machine, chances are you have Tyler on speed-dial.”